mkrevuelta/CppMoveBase64/Doc/DanglingSpans.md

     auto binaryData = cmbase64::decodeFromB64Txt (
                           cmbase64::ConstSpan<char>(b64Text));

+    // The result has been moved into binaryData

     for (char c : binaryData.span())
         std::cout << c;

 }   // <--- binaryData is destroyed here
 ```